futuretap/InAppSettingsKit/README.md

     - (UITableViewCell*)tableView:(UITableView*)tableView cellForSpecifier:(IASKSpecifier*)specifier;

 Both methods are called for all your `IASKCustomViewSpecifier` entries.
 To differentiate them, you can access the `Key` attribute using `specifier.key`.
 In the first method you return the height of the cell, in the second method the cell itself.
 You should use reusable `UITableViewCell` objects as usual in table view programming.
 There's an example in the Demo app.
+Optionally you can implement

+    - (void)settingsViewController:(IASKAppSettingsViewController*)sender tableView:(UITableView *)tableView didSelectCustomViewSpecifier:(IASKSpecifier*)specifier;

+to catch tap events for your custom view.

 Custom Group Header Views